termixu/Lightbringer-AI/README.md

 # 🔥 Lightbringer AI

-**AI-powered揭露 of satanic tactics through Tanakh and BaSha"h.
+**AI-powered of satanic tactics through Tanakh and BaSha"h.
 Revealing the secrets of darkness through the light of truth in Yahweh.**

 ---